 About Bradley Farm

-Eight years ago, 317 Springtown Road was an abandoned 27 acres farm, and an eyesore to everyone.
+Fifteen years ago, 317 Springtown Road was an abandoned 27 acres farm, and an eyesore to everyone.
 What Ray saw was an opportunity to actualize his dreams of having a place to raise animals and grow vegetables, fruits, herbs and flowers to share with others.
 Full of potential, his field of dreams has become a working farm, home to chickens, bees, pigs, and the occasional stray cat, along with row after row of vegetables, flowers and herbs.

 J.Slab, of the Porkchop Express offers a great bio of Ray: